Registration fees payment

-A first payment of $1,600 is required and will cover the costs for the CAQ (Quebec Acceptance Certificate), the opening of the file and the registration.
+After acceptance, a payment of $1,600 is required and covers registration costs including the application to the Quebec Acceptance Certificate (CAQ).
 Collège Bourget accepts international payments through our international payment portal powered by Flywire.
 This portal allows you to save on bank fees and exchange rates and track your payment online from start to finish.

 Forms and documents to be completed will be sent to you afterwards.

-Upon receipt of all documents (step #2), the college will take the necessary measures to make an Acceptance Certificate of Quebec (CAQ) request for your child.
-The documents to be completed or provided will be sent to you.
+Upon receipt of the registration fees, the college will apply to obtain an Acceptance Certificate of Quebec (CAQ) request for your child on your behalf.
+A list of documents to be completed or provided will be sent to you.